connorslade/dm42/README.md

 - [Physical Constants](bin#physical-constants) &mdash; Lets you push various physical constants onto the stack
 - [Matrix Sorter](bin#matrix-sorter) &mdash; Sorts a matrix column, used in the statistics program

-## Example
+## Preprocessor

-This code that makes uses of function definitions, if statements and while loops is compiled down into plain hp 42s instructions.
+This code makes uses of function definitions, if statements, and while loops and can be compiled down into plain 42s instructions.
+If you decide to work with this language and use vs code, consider installing the [language grammars](grammer) for pretty syntax highlighting.

 ```cpp
 export def sort {